 Evening and Online courses are offered during the summer, fall, spring, and intersessions and accomodate students accelerating their degree program.
 To design the schedule that fits your lifestyle and goals, or help you determine whether online courses are right for you, please contact an academic advisor at firstname.lastname@example.org.

 - Credit Courses for undergraduate credit.
 Please refer to the course schedule for a list of courses, dates, and descriptions.
 See below for logon instructions.
-Cost: $700 per credit during the fall and spring semesters. $650 per credit for the wintersession
+Cost: $725 per credit (for all semesters)

 Online courses are especially effective for motivated students with an independent learning style.

 Check out the Fall 2013 College of Arts & Sciences Evening Courses

 Click here to browse through a list of all course offerings at Fairfield University